 “People want to know, why is Cañon City here, why did that happen, was it mining, was it the railroad?” says Lynda Larsen, who works with the local chamber of commerce.
 “A lot of people are really interested to hear, actually, Cañon City was a prison community first.”

 The historic tidbits might spark interest in learning—and exploring—more, like the Royal Gorge Bridge or the Tunnel Drive Hike, where hikers and bikers traverse the Royal Gorge’s walls and tunnels carved into the cliffs.
-Don’t miss the chance to dip into downtown Cañon City to visit the speakeasy-style cocktail lounge, the War Room, or sip a craft cocktail at Fremont Public House, the original bar in the historic Hotel St. Cloud (room renovations are underway and anticipated in 2025).
+Don’t miss the chance to dip into downtown Cañon City to visit the speakeasy-style cocktail lounge, the War Room, or sip a craft cocktail at Fremont Public House, the original bar in the historic, newly renovated Hotel St. Cloud.

 The state’s already abundant glamping options just keep growing.
 Pitch your own tent at Ramble, in Mosca, near Great Sand Dunes National Park, where sites politely spaced from one another are outfitted with smokeless fire pits ringed by Adirondack chairs, outdoor kitchens with a two-burner stove and sink, and solar-powered outlets.
-(Ramble locations near Mesa Verde and Buena Vista are coming soon.)
+(A Ramble location has recently opened near Mesa Verde too.)

 The state’s first geodesic domes opened last year at the Pagosa River Domes, with 14 of the shelters situated so guests wake to sunrise on the banks of the San Juan River, insulated for any season, and just off the eastern edge of Pagosa Springs.